clulab/nlp-reading-group/conference_summaries/naacl2018.md

 ## DAY 2

 ### Keynote talk by Mari Ostendorf on the journey to build a "chitchat" conversational agent for the Alexa Challenge
-*Mihai's comments*:'s comments*: seq2seq models don't work for this task.
+*Mihai's comments*: seq2seq models don't work for this task.

 ## Neural Models of Factuality
 _Rachel Rudinger, Aaron Steven White, and Benjamin Van Durme_